 1. Leave the money in your plan.
 If you can get by without the money in your 401(k) immediately, don’t start withdrawing your money right away.
-Remember, this money is tax deferred until you start withdrawing it and then you will be taxed upon distribution.
-You have until the age of 70 1/2 before you will be required to take RMDs (required minimum distributions).
-A penalty will occur if you don't take your RMD so be sure that this doesn't fall through the cracks.
+Remember, this money is tax-deferred until you begin withdrawing it and then you will be taxed upon distribution.
+You have until the age of 70.5 before you will be required to take Required Minimum Distributions (RMD).
+A penalty will occur if you don't take your RMD, so be sure that this doesn't fall through the cracks.

-2. Withdraw only 4 to 5 percent each year.
-If you want to start withdrawing your funds, you should only withdraw small amounts, especially if your 401(k) is your main source of income.
+2. Withdraw only 4 percent to 5 percent each year.
+If you want to start withdrawing your funds, you should only withdraw small amounts, especially if your 401(k) is your primary source of income.
 The more assets and retirement income you have, such as rental properties or a part-time job, the more you can afford to withdraw.
-Stretching out your 401(k) by only withdrawing small amounts is extremely beneficial.
+Stretching out your 401(k) by only withdrawing small amounts is hugely beneficial.

 3. Have an emergency fund.
 It’s easy to dip into your 401(k) when there’s an emergency, but ideally, it is a much better plan to have an emergency fund.
 Your emergency fund should consist of six months of cash or liquid investments that you can tap into any time in the case of an unforeseen circumstance or event.

 4. Plan for how you are going to use your 401(k) money.
 Different options work better for different scenarios, so consider speaking to a financial advisor that will help you select the best course of action to meet your goals.
 Remember that you can continue to maximize your plan after retirement by changing investments, making sure that your 401(k) is meeting your financial goals, and keeping your stock portfolio strong.